Health Professional Referral Form

 Fedorowski, A. (2018).
 Postural orthostatic tachycardia syndrome: Clinical presentation, aetiology and management.
 Journal of International Medicine, 285(4), 352-366.

 As an agency, we like to keep up to date with the research going on around the world.
-Here are a few that we have found.
+Here are some articles of interest.

 New Fibromyalgia research reviewed https://www.hindawi.com/journals/prm/ Roie Tzadok and Jacod N. Ablin of the Department of Internal Medicine H, Tel Aviv Sourasky Medical Centre and Sackler School of Medicine, Tel Aviv University, Tel Aviv, Israel published the...